 We quickly got used to it and forgot about the temperature as soon as we saw the elephants walking down the hill.

 As soon as the elephants were in the water, it was bathing time.
-We scrubbed and washed the elephants as best as we could.
-We weren’t really given any instruction on where to scrub them so I’m not sure if we did a good job or not.
+We scrubbed and washed them as best as we could, but we weren’t really given any instruction on where to scrub them so I’m not sure if we did a good job or not.
 The elephants seemed to be enjoying themselves so I guess it didn’t matter.

 At one point, Himboon decided to suck up some water and make himself a fountain.
 His young mahout ran over and pointed Himboon’s trunk at Eric and got him all wet.
 Himboon and his mahout thought it was hilarious.

 We played in the water with the elephants for about an hour and then the elephants had enough.
 We all climbed out and started our trek back to camp.

 Going back was a little more difficult because the elephants had made the ground even more muddy with their heavy feet.
 Still, no one fell.
 I am so shocked since I’m the clumsiest person alive.

 On the way back, Longcha was being a bit mischievous.
 She was behind Eric and could smell the leftover food in our bags (we took everything with us since there’s no trash collection in the jungle).
 Every now and then we both would see a trunk sneak over our shoulders and into our bags.
 We kept having to push her trunk away and then she would give us a little tap on the head like she was saying, “fine!
 I guess I’ll starve!”
 It was really funny.
 Mr. Billy told us Longcha assumed anything yellow/orange was food so that’s why she kept trying to grab my shirt (and why I said she thought my shirt was a banana).